mtgroupsrls/Shrink-DockerDataVHDX/README.md

 **Cause:** Insufficient free space for full zero-fill operation
 **Solution:**
 - Stop script immediately (Ctrl+C)
-- Use smaller `-IncrementalSizeGB` value (e.g., 5 or 10 GB)
+- Use smaller `-MaxIncrementalSizeGB` value (e.g., 5 or 10 GB)
 - Increase `-MinFreeSpaceGB` threshold for more safety margin
 - Move VHDX to larger drive (requires Docker Desktop reconfiguration)

 ### Script hangs during zero-fill
-**Cause:** Normal behavior — zero-filling large amounts of space takes time
+**Cause:** Normal behavior â€” zero-filling large amounts of space takes time
 **Expected duration:** Can take 15-60+ minutes depending on disk size and speed
 **Monitor:** The script shows progress bars and periodic status updates.
 If you see the progress bar and elapsed time updating, the script is working correctly.